-As the Founding Director of Louisville Mindfulness Center, mindfulness and meditation are a big part of my practice.
+As the Founding Director of The Mindfulness Center, mindfulness is a big part of my practice with clients.
 I have found this approach calming and centering for clients who feel “scattered” or “overthink” things.
-This is a simple and straightforward approach that does wonders for adults dealing with anger, depression, anxiety, and relationship issues.
+I have developed a simple and straightforward approach that does wonders for adults dealing with irritability, anger, depression, anxiety, and relationship issues.
 It gives you tools for your toolbox so you are prepared to handle challenging situations as they arise.

-For the last few years, I’ve been honored to be named one of Three Best Rated’s Best Marriage Counselor’s in Louisville.
-My work with couples came out of my expertise working with adults who experience anxiety and panic, are easily irritable or frustrated, or have been told they have “anger issues”.
-These issues often bleed into all aspects of our lives from our relationships, our parenting, our work, how we view ourselves, etc. The work I do is very holistic, taking into account all areas of your life.
+For the last several years, I’ve been honored to be named one of the Three Best Rated Best Marriage Counselors in Louisville.
+My work with couples came out of my expertise in working with adults who experience anxiety and panic, are easily irritable or frustrated, or have been told they have “anger issues”.
+These issues often bleed into all aspects of our lives from our relationships, parenting, work, how we view ourselves, etc. The work I do is very holistic, taking into account all areas of your life.

 I also have some cool PRESS you can check out: HERE!

 Let’s work together!
 I look forward to sharing all these skills and tools with you to help you live your most optimal life.

 Born in Santa Cruz, California, and raised in Seattle, Washington, with extended stints of time in Arizona, Texas, and now Kentucky, Megan Bayles Bartley is at once the girl next door that can handle a basketball like nobody’s business (even though she doesn’t really enjoy competitive sports) and a “sage yoda” (to use the words of a client) that walks with those she helps out of the dark and into the light.